usethesource/rascal-website/docs/Rascal/Declarations/Annotation/index.md

 #### Description

-An annotation may be associated with any node value, be it a pure node or some [Algebraic Data Type](../../../Rascal/Declarations/AlgebraicDataType/index.md) derived from it.
+An annotation may be associated with any node value, be it a pure node or some [./Algebraic Data Type](../../../Rascal/Declarations/AlgebraicDataType/index.md) derived from it.

 Annotations are intended to attach application data to values, like adding position information or control flow information to source code or adding visualization information to a graph.